- Log In

 Mobile Banking Tips

 Apps that allow you to use your smartphone to make payments through your credit card, bank, even your Starbucks card are very convenient.
 But because of their growing popularity and direct connection to payments, phishing apps are starting to emerge that look just like legitimate payment apps.
 These apps can steal your account number and password or connect you to a fraudulent site without your knowledge.
 Unfortunately, it can be difficult to tell whether a payment app is safe or not.

 Lookout Mobile Security scans any payment or banking app you download to be sure that it can be trusted with your sensitive personal and financial information.
 If your smartphone is lost or stolen, Lookout Premium can remotely lock it to ensure no one has access to your account data or wipe it clean of any personal data and passwords that could be used to access your accounts.

 In addition to installing mobile security software, here are some security tips that can go a long way toward mobile payments protection

-Download app updates regularly.
-The Lookout Mobile Security app is automatically updated to protect users from the latest threats, but the same may not be true of your banking and payment apps.
+- Download app updates regularly.
+The Lookout Mobile Security app is automatically updated from the cloud to protect users from the latest threats, but the same may not be true of your banking and payment apps.
 Be sure you check them for updates regularly, as often times these may include fixes to any security flaws.